Neural Ray-Tracing: Learning Surfaces and Reflectance for Relighting and View Synthesis: Assessment

-We compare our method to recent neural reflectance methods including NeRV~\cite{srinivasan2020nerv}, Bi et al.~\cite{bi2020neural}, and a NeRF variant augmented with an illumination representation.
-Specifically, following~\cite{srinivasan2020nerv}, we compare against NeRF+LE, a NeRF variant, which combines the viewing direction with a light-embedding created with PointNet~\cite{qi2017pointnet}, to approximate varying light conditions.
-Figure~\ref{fig:comp} shows that our method outperforms existing methods both quantitatively and qualitatively, facilitated by our explicit surface model and smooth spatially-varying BSDF.
-By ensuring that only the BSDF captures relighting, the surface can be regularized to be smooth, whereas the other methods suffer from entangled surface and reflectance representations.
-Unfortunately, public code is not available for many recent methods, and, as such, it is necessary to report results on two public datasets adopted from \cite{srinivasan2020nerv}.
-Is is worth noting that Bi et al.~\cite{bi2020neural} differs from our approach in that it requires a colocated point light source to learn.
-For training, NeRV~\cite{srinivasan2020nerv} requires significant computing resources, e.g. 128 TPUs in their work whereas our method is memory-efficient training on a single 16GB GPU and can be generalized to various lighting configurations.
+\paragraph{Comparison to Reflectance-Aware Methods} We compare the proposed method to recent neural reflectance methods including NeRV~\cite{srinivasan2020nerv} and Bi et al.~\cite{bi2020neural}.
+In addition, following~\cite{srinivasan2020nerv}, we also compare against a NeRF variant (noted as $\mathrm{NeRF+LE}$) which combines the viewing direction with a light-embedding created with PointNet~\cite{qi2017pointnet}, to approximate varying light conditions.
+Note that we do not compare to NeRFactor since the scopes are different.
+We assume multiple, known lighting conditions for each view, whereas NeRFactor assumes a single, static, but unknown lighting condition.
+Figure~\ref{fig:nerv_comparison_qual} and Table~\ref{tab:nerv_cmp} show that our method outperforms existing methods both quantitatively and qualitatively, facilitated by our explicit surface model and smooth spatially-varying BSDF.
+Bi et al.~\cite{bi2020neural} does not explicitly learn the true shadow, failing on accurate shadow reproducing.
+It is also worth noting that our method is memory efficient training on a single GPU whereas NeRV~\cite{srinivasan2020nerv} requires more computing resources, e.g., 128 TPUs in their work.
+We note that the results of the compared methods are directly copied from the original papers of the authors as a public implementation was not made available (also confirmed in correspondence with the respective authors).

-As the previous works of Bi et al.~\cite{bi2020neural} and NeRV~\cite{srinivasan2020nerv} do not yet provide public implementations, we compare two NeRF variants with illumination information on a new rendered datasets which has threes scenes including Plastic Bunny, Diffuse Teapot, and Plastic Buddha.
-Since we only train on a singular point light-source of fixed intensity and color, we compare against NeRF + PL, which directly embeds the 3-dimensional position of the point light into NeRF.
-In addition, we compare to NeRF + Env, which encodes the illumination along a fixed set of points along the scene's bounding sphere.
-Table~\ref{tab:comp_our_dataset} shows that our method outperforms the two variants.